 However, for $m > 1$ we do not know what the limiting distribution is.
 Note that simulations show that the limiting distribution can be bimodal; see, e.g., Figure~\ref{fig:hist2}.

-\item \textbf{Understanding the vector field $\bfP$.} As discussed in Section~\ref{sec:many}, in order to understand the behavior of the general nonlinear model in the case of multiple types---and in order to prove or disprove Conjecture~\ref{conj:many_nonlin}---a good understanding of the vector field $\bfP$ and the corresponding ODE $d\bfy / dt = \bfP \left( \bfy \right)$ is needed.
+\item \textbf{Understanding the vector field $\bfP$.} As discussed in Section~\ref{sec:many}, in order to understand the behaviour of the general nonlinear model in the case of multiple types---and in order to prove or disprove Conjecture~\ref{conj:many_nonlin}---a good understanding of the vector field $\bfP$ and the corresponding ODE $d\bfy / dt = \bfP \left( \bfy \right)$ is needed.
 We leave this as our second open problem. \end{itemize}

-A key property of our model is its \emph{simplicity}.
+A key property of the model is its \emph{simplicity}.
 However, this also means that certain aspects of real-world networks and processes influencing product adoption are simplified or not considered.
-It would be interesting to understand the following possible extensions of our model, and, in particular, whether anything can be said analytically in these extensions.
+It would be interesting to understand the following possible extensions of the model, and, in particular, whether anything can be said analytically in these extensions.

-\begin{itemize} \item \textbf{Changing preferences.} In our model once a node receives a type, that type is then fixed and cannot change over time.
+\begin{itemize} \item \textbf{Changing preferences.} In the model once a node receives a type, that type is then fixed and cannot change over time.
 A possible extension of the model is to allow the type of a node to change over time.
 This can model changing preferences of individuals, e.g., somebody moving from one mobile phone provider to another.

-\item \textbf{Allowing multiple types for a single individual.} In our model a node can only have a single type.
+\item \textbf{Allowing multiple types for a single individual.} In the model a node can only have a single type.
 This is reasonable in many situations (e.g., an individual typically has only one mobile phone provider), but modeling other situations might require allowing nodes to simultaneously have multiple types.

-\item \textbf{Other network evolution models.} The preferential attachment model is a good approximation of many real-world networks, and it has the advantageous property of being analytically tractable.
-How does our model behave under other network evolution models?
+\item \textbf{Other network evolution models.} The preferential attachment model is a reasonable approximation of some real-world networks, and it has the advantageous property of being analytically tractable.
+How does the model behave under other network evolution models?
 Can similar results be shown analytically/experimentally?
 Are the results robust to small changes in the network evolution model?